queeno/dob-api/README.md

 The application includes infrastructure deployment scripts which implement this architecture in AWS.

+Scalability limits depend entirely on the AWS configuration and commercials.
-The current limits are either arbitrary or AWS-specific.
-These aren't hard: within AWS the application can be scaled infinitely.
+Technically speaking, the application can be scaled infinitely.

 ## Application architectural overview